JohannesStutz/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Johannes Stutz

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 30, Saturday, 2021].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Started a [Python website blocker](https://github.com/JohannesStutz/python-website-blocker) / productivity script.
+Have a prototype running.
+Ideas for many features, i.e., scheduling and Pomodoro.
+Not sure if Python is the right tool, a standalone tool or browser extension would be better.

 ### R1D2